AlbertoGudinoOchoa/Forecasting/README.md

 # Forecasting

-Portfolio of forecasting projects focused on hierarchical, spatial, and time series modeling.
+Portfolio repository focused on time series forecasting, hierarchical modeling, spatial analysis, and forecast reconciliation.

-## Zillow Home Sales
+## Zillow Home Sales Forecasting

-End-to-end hierarchical forecasting project built from Zillow metropolitan sales-count series.
-The project covers data preprocessing, exploratory analysis, spatial analysis, statistical benchmarks, machine learning benchmarks, deep learning models, cross-sectional reconciliation, and error analysis.
+End-to-end forecasting project using public Zillow monthly metropolitan sales-count data.

+The project builds a coherent monthly hierarchy from regional housing-market series, evaluates statistical, machine learning, and deep learning models, applies cross-sectional reconciliation, and analyzes forecast error across aggregation levels.
-## Project Overview

-The dataset was built bottom-up from publicly available Zillow metropolitan sales-count series.
-Metropolitan areas define the base level.
-Missing monthly values were filled with zero after aligning all series to a common monthly calendar.

-State-level series were obtained by summing metropolitan areas within each state group, and the national series was obtained by summing the state-level aggregates.
-The cleaned national series therefore represents the sum of the included metropolitan areas, not Zillow’s original national aggregate.
-This guarantees exact cross-sectional coherence for hierarchical forecasting and reconciliation.

-The final dataset follows a three-level hierarchy:

 ```text
 Country → State → Region
 ```

-It contains:
+The final dataset contains:

-- 1 national series
+- 1 national monthly series
-- 49 state-level series
+- 49 state-level monthly series
-- 300 regional series
+- 300 regional monthly series

+State and national series were reconstructed by summing the included regional series.
+The national series therefore represents the modeled metropolitan markets, not Zillow’s original national aggregate.
+This keeps the hierarchy coherent for reconciliation.

+## Why This Project Matters

+Real estate forecasts are often used at several levels at once: national, state, and regional.
+A model can perform well at the aggregate level while missing important regional behavior.
+This project focuses on that problem by combining hierarchical forecasting, spatial analysis, reconciliation, and model comparison under the same validation design.

+The workflow covers:

+- monthly panel data cleaning,
+- hierarchical aggregation,
+- spatial analysis with latitude, longitude, Geohash, and H3,
+- statistical, ML, and deep learning benchmarks,
+- walk-forward cross-validation,
+- cross-sectional forecast reconciliation,
+- error and bias analysis.

+## Data and Exploratory Analysis

+The dataset was built from public Zillow monthly metropolitan sales-count series.
+All series were aligned to a common monthly calendar.

-National sales volume peaked in 2021, with approximately 4.99 million sales, followed by a clear contraction in 2022 and 2023.
-Values for 2026 should be interpreted cautiously because the year is incomplete.
+National sales volume peaked in 2021 at approximately 4.99 million sales, followed by a clear contraction in 2022 and 2023.
+This makes the forecasting problem more than a simple seasonal task: the models must handle both monthly seasonality and a market shift after 2021.

+Values for 2026 should be interpreted carefully because the year is incomplete.

 ![National home sales by year](Zillow%20Sales%20House/Figures/EDA_zillow.png)

-## Exploratory Data Analysis

 At the state level, Florida, California, Texas, New York, and Pennsylvania show the highest total sales volume.

-At the regional level, the largest markets are New York, NY; Chicago, IL; Miami, FL; Los Angeles, CA; and Atlanta, GA.
+At the regional level, the largest markets are:

+- New York, NY
+- Chicago, IL
+- Miami, FL
+- Los Angeles, CA
+- Atlanta, GA

-The largest region accounts for about 4.6% of total regional sales, the top 10 regions account for about 28.1%, and the top 20 account for about 42.9%.
+The largest region accounts for about 4.6% of total regional sales.
+The top 10 regions account for about 28.1%, and the top 20 regions account for about 42.9%.

+This concentration matters because national-level accuracy can hide regional errors.

 ![Hierarchical sales series](Zillow%20Sales%20House/Figures/hierarchhy.png)

 ## Spatial Analysis

-Latitude and longitude were used to explore total sales and average monthly sales by region.
-Geohash and H3 spatial indexing were applied to summarize geographic market concentration.
+Latitude and longitude were used to analyze geographic concentration in sales volume.
+Geohash and H3 indexing were used to summarize regional density and market concentration.

-The results show clear spatial concentration patterns, especially around New York and Florida.
+The spatial analysis shows that a limited number of large metropolitan areas, especially around New York and Florida, contribute a substantial share of total sales activity.

 Interactive H3 maps: